top of page

 No. 46 After a walk everything changes, Moat Pond, 2025

-These contemporary paintings of Thursley Common are by Sallie Roles:
+These paintings are of Thursley Common.

 bottom of page